StanJulia/CIStanPluto.jl/README.md

 ## Purpose

-This project will contain (work in early stages of preogress!!!) a set of Pluto notebooks that contain Julia versions of the examples in the book ["CausalInference: The mixtape" by Scott Cunningham](https://www.scunning.com/mixtape.html).
+This project will contain (work in very early stages of progress!!!) a set of Pluto notebooks that contain Julia versions of the examples in the book ["Causal Inference: The mixtape" by Scott Cunningham](https://www.scunning.com/mixtape.html).

 These notebooks are intended to be used in conjunction with above book.